IBMIntegration/ibm-event-streams/file-copy-lab.md

 	| obi-wan  | [https://es-demo-ibm-es-ui-cp4i-eventstreams.apps.obi-wan.coc-ibm.com/](https://es-demo-ibm-es-ui-cp4i-eventstreams.apps.obi-wan.coc-ibm.com/)  |
 	| jarjar  |  [https://es-demo-ibm-es-ui-cp4i-eventstreams.apps.jarjar.coc-ibm.com/](https://es-demo-ibm-es-ui-cp4i-eventstreams.apps.jarjar.coc-ibm.com/) |

 	Login to the EventStream Portal.
-At the point where you need to choose the "Authentication Type" -> Choose "Enterorise LDAP" and login with the same credentials as the one used for OpenShift Console.
+At the point where you need to choose the "Authentication Type" -> Choose "Enterprise LDAP" and login with the same credentials as the one used for OpenShift Console.
 	Upon login, check if a topic that has the same name as your login-id exists in the list.

 3. Access to a backup EventStreams Cluster.